 With all the new standard features included in the 2020 Mirage Outback, there isn’t much left wanting.
 A leader in the industry, it seems as though Hobie has thought of everything.

 The sleek and low profile bow does cause the kayak to run close to the water, which offers less protection from overflow.
 When the water is choppier, it is much easier for water to breach the bow.
 However, the kayak does drain very quickly.
 While this does not impact how well the kayak operates, it can be an inconvenience.
 If your primary concern is a completely dry kayak, the Outback cannot provide that.
-If you want a pedal kayak that's great for the ocean, then another Hobie is the best fit.
+If you want a

 To enhance portability the Vantage CTW seat folds down.
 While this is a helpful feature, if you are standing in windy weather the seat may fold down on its own.
 This is a minor inconvenience and can be adjusted with a DIY bungee solution.
 However, I’ve found that having to repeatedly flick up the seat to be a huge pain in the butt.